star-ga/NikolaChess/README.md

   signed bytes to represent pieces; positive values are White and negative values Black.
 The board structure is trivially copyable to the GPU.
-* **Pseudo‑legal move generator:** Generates pawn, knight, bishop, rook, queen and king moves.
-Castling, en passant and promotion are not yet implemented.
+* **Legal move generator with special moves:** Generates pawn, knight, bishop, rook, queen and king moves.
+Castling, en passant and pawn promotion to queen are supported.
+Moves that leave the moving side’s king in check are automatically discarded.
 * **Alpha‑beta search:** Implements a basic minimax search with alpha‑beta pruning on the CPU.
 Depth is measured in plies.
 * **CUDA‑accelerated evaluation:** Evaluates material and simple